Conformal Patterson-Walker metrics: Introduction

 \subsubsection{Funding}

-This work was supported by the Austrian Science Fund [J3071-N13 to K. S.]; the Czech Science Foundation [P201/12/G028 to J. \v{S}., GP14-27885P to A. T.-C., GA201/08/0397 to V. \v{Z}.]; Istituto Nazionale di Alta Matematica to [K. S.]; and the University of Turin to [A. T.-C.].
+This work was supported by the Austrian Science Fund [J3071-N13 to K. S.]; the Czech Science Foundation [P201/12/G028 to J. \v{S}., GP14-27885P to A. T.-C.]; and the University of Turin to [A. T.-C.].

+K. S. was supported by the National Science Centre Poland (NCN) via the POLONEZ grant 2016/23/P/ST1/04148.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No 665778.
+A. T.-C. was supported by a long-term faculty development grant from the American University of Beirut for his visit to IMPAN, Warsaw, where the final revisions of the article were carried out.